phisiomath/LinearRegression/README.md

 # LinearRegression
-Solving different problems connected to linear regression and regularization
+Solving different problems related to linear regression and regularization